semra06/bikesharing/README.md

 ---

-## Discussion: Approach to Feature Engineering and Model Selection
+## Feature Engineering and Model Selection

 When starting with a new dataset, the process of building features and choosing models usually includes these steps: